10xtarun/mern-fullstack-notes/src/web-development-basics/html-project-webpage.md

-# Create a basic webpage in HTML:
+# Create a basic webpage in HTML

 > In this project, we'll create a basic webpage for a fictional restaurant.
 We'll include elements such as headings, paragraphs, images, links, lists, forms, and more.